alachins/RAiSD-AI/README.md

   	- F1-score per class
    	- testing accuracy

 These metrics only evaluate classification performance of the CNN.
-The following three sections (Evaluating Accuracy, Measuring Success Rate, and Evaluating Sensitivity) refer to detection performance.
+The following three sections (Evaluating Accuracy, Measuring Success Rate, and Evaluating Sensitivity) refer to detection performance and evaluate CNN detection performance when the SWP-SCN mode is used.

 Evaluating Accuracy (Detection)
 -------------------